SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/ActionofConnectors/RemoveConnectorsAtRunTime/README.md

 #Remove connector at Runtime

-This sample demonstrate how to create port to port connections.
-The SourcePortID and TargetPortID properties allow to create connections between some specific points of source/target nodes
+This sample demonstrates how to create port to port connections.
+The SourcePortID and TargetPortID properties allows you to create connections between some specific points of source or target nodes.

 Demo Link: